-With a debut at Baselworld 2016, the Tudor Heritage Black Bay 36 is smaller than, and lacks the bezel of, the more celebrated Tudor Black Bay 58.
-And while the Black Bay 58 has been getting major attention since its bow, it’s still worth a look to the Black Bay 36 that’s become a favorite of Tudor aficionados.
-So let’s delve into the details that have contributed to the success of the Tudor Black Bay 36.
+With a debut at Baselworld 2016, the Tudor Heritage Black Bay 36 is smaller than and lacks the bezel of the more celebrated Tudor Black Bay 58.
+And while the Black Bay 58 has been getting major attention since its bow, it’s still worth a look at the Black Bay 36 that’s become a favorite of Tudor aficionados.
+S,o let’s delve into the details that have contributed to the success of the Tudor Black Bay 36.

 Before the Tudor Black Bay 36

 Let’s jump into the Wayback Machine for a trip in time (but just a mere three years back!).
 Baselworld 2016 was all abuzz about a new Tudor — the Tudor Bronze Black Bay.
 There were good reasons for the attention.
 With a striking high-performance aluminum bronze case, coming in at a grand 43mm and the signature Big Crown, it was difficult not to notice this watch.
 Mix in a chocolate brown dial and bezel with beige and gold accents and it’s hard to take your eyes off of the Bronze Black Bay.
 But those who did look away took note of the less showy Tudor Heritage Black Bay 36.

 As you have probably guessed by its name, the Black Bay 36 has a 36mm case.
 The smaller size is likely the first thing you’ll notice.
 You are also apt to notice that the traditional rotating bezel is gone as well.
 The stripped-down combination creates a stunning effect, a muted and somewhat reserved presentation that doesn’t strain to get noticed.
 The black dial and basic white printing add to the no-frills aesthetic.
 On a steel bracelet, this watch can go seriously casual but dresses up for formal occasions on a nice leather strap.
 Or vice versa.
 Its small size and low profile make it incredibly versatile.